Back to results

 • Multiple dates available

-You'll learn about the influence of Robert Cruickshank in the building of St Mark’s church as part of his development of Crescent Road and his vision to create ‘Angelseyville’ within the village of Alverstoke in the mid-19th century as a spa venue to rival Bath.
+The guided tour will cover the influence of Robert Cruickshank in the building of St Mark’s church as part of his development of Crescent Road, and his vision to create ‘Angelseyville’ within the village of Alverstoke in the mid-19th century, as a spa venue to rival Bath.

 Please arrive 10 minutes before the start time of the guided tour.